The brave, beautiful dogs rescued from Michael Vick’s Bad Newz Kennel

 Best Friends was among those who first advocated for these dogs.
 In the end, their lives were spared, and 22 of the most traumatized came here, to the Sanctuary, where the quest to heal them began.
 A new documentary film called “The Champions” follows several of the dogs in their journey and offers an uplifting glimpse into where they are now.

-Hope, healing, and health
+Hope, healing, and health for dogs rescued from illegal dog fighting ring

 The journey wasn't easy.
 Some of the dogs would flatten themselves like pancakes to avoid being noticed by people.
 Some expressed fear toward both humans and other dogs.
 But they all received the training, veterinary care, compassion and in-depth emotional support they needed.
 For caregivers at the Sanctuary, the priority was to ensure the dogs' happiness and safety.
 But of course, there were questions.
 Could they be turned around?
 Could they lead normal lives?
 Could they ever be adopted into homes.

-A resounding yes
+A resounding yes for the Vicktory dogs

 The dogs that began life at Bad Newz kennels are now referred to as the Vicktory dogs, and with good reason.
 Many have earned their Canine Good Citizen certificate and are now adored family members in loving homes.
 Some went on to become service dogs or therapy dogs.
 Only two were ordered by the court to remain at Best Friends for life.
 Lucas, Vick’s grand champion, blossomed at Best Friends, but passed away in 2013.
 Meryl is healing and blossoming, enjoying comfort and companionship here among the red rock canyons.